Modernism in America Awards

 3. Six (6) images of the project subject, project itself, or a combination of the two.
 Before and after photos (for Design Award submissions) are encouraged.
 One image should be representative of the entire project or effort and suitable for publication.
 One image should be a relevant historic image.
 Descriptions of the images and image credits should accompany the files.

-4. A $150 processing fee per nomination (waived for Advocacy Award submissions) for submissions received by January 15, 2014.
-Nominations received on or before December 15, 2013 will be extended an early discounted processing fee of $100 per nomination.
+5. A $150 processing fee per nomination (waived for Advocacy Award) for submissions received by February 20, 2015.
+Nominations received on or before January 9, 2015 will be extended an early discounted processing fee of $100 per nomination.
 Processing fees can be sent via Paypal or check payable to DOCOMOMO US.

 Please contact DOCOMOMO US at awards(AT)docomomo-us.org regarding any questions or clarifications.